jmcbroome/BTE/README.md

 tbb 2019

-Conda, while not strictly required, is very highly recommended for environment and dependency management.
+Conda is required for environment and dependency management.

 You will also need the general suite of C++ compiler tools.
 On a mac, you will need xcode CLI.
 On linux, you may need other compiler tools.
 You may want to call
 ```